 Using a cookie-cutter approach to selecting experts is the biggest mistakemanagers can make.
 For example, if they base their search on hard skills only, they will find developers who would leave the project in a month due to a lack of flexibility in handling complicated issues.
 Experts that deliver real value need to be gleaned through a wide range of search qualifiers, involving both hard and soft skills.

-For that reason, our suggestion is to always start with profiling and be as specific as possible.
-To get the best results, we recommend splitting every profile into sub-profiles (with different hard skills and seniority levels) and archetypes that fit the automation needs.
+For that reason, it’s imperative to always start with profiling and be as specific as possible.
+To get the best results, executives should split every profile into sub-profiles (with different hard skills and seniority levels) and archetypes that fit the automation needs.

 Pay attention to soft skills